claceio/docs/content/docs/Applications/Overview.md

    help, h   Shows a list of commands or help for one command
 ```

-`clace sync schedule --approve --promote github.com/claceio/clace/examples/utils.star` will create a scheduled sync which will run every 15 minutes and check for app config updates to apply.
+`openrun sync schedule --approve --promote github.com/openrundev/openrun/examples/utils.star` will create a scheduled sync which will run every 15 minutes and check for app config updates to apply.
 Use `--minutes` option to change the frequency.

 ```
-clace sync schedule --help
+openrun sync schedule --help
 NAME:
-   clace sync schedule - Create scheduled sync job for updating app config
+   openrun sync schedule - Create scheduled sync job for updating app config

 USAGE:
    args: <filePath>